 - Prescott Campus – Jan.
 13-14

-- Screening and contact type testing will take place on Wednesdays (rather than Thursdays) beginning on Jan.
-27. If you are selected for this type of testing, you will be required to keep your appointment.
+- Screening and contact type testing began to take place on Wednesdays (rather than Thursdays) on Jan.
+27. If you are selected for this type of testing, you are required to keep your appointment.

-- Teaching faculty and select student-facing staff will be required to have a Covid-19 test before returning to Embry-Riddle’s residential campuses.
-Invitations will be sent to schedule appointments.
+- Teaching faculty and select student-facing staff were required to have a Covid-19 test before returning to Embry-Riddle’s residential campuses.

 Study Abroad Opportunities